algolia/actions/README.md

 - `git commit --allow-empty --message "Empty commit"` to add a commit, even if no file changed
 - Add `[skip ci]` to the commit message to skip workflow execution
+- You can identify which PR is coming from a fork with `github.event_name == 'pull_request' && github.event.pull_request.head.repo.fork`

 ## Gotchas